Adillwma/DeepClean3D/README.md

 ## Introduction
-One of the four largest experiments on the LHC, the LHCb's main focus is in investigating baryon/anti-baryon asymmetry to explain the matter dominated universe we inhabit today.

-As part of the planned upgrade for the LHCb in 2022, a new detector is proposed to be added called TORCH (Time Of internally Reflected Cherenkov light), combining timing information with DIRC-style reconstruction, aiming for a ToF resolution of 10–15 ps (per track).
+As part of a planned upgrade for the Large Hadron Collider (LHC), a new subdetector TORCH (Time Of internally Reflected Cherenkov light) is to be added, combining timing information with DIRC-style reconstruction, aiming for a ToF resolution of 10–15 ps (per track).
 The detector is sensetive to incoming photons and is arranged in a grid format, it outputs a list of grid coordinates where photons were detected.

 A current challenge is in reconstructing detected photons path data, it is a computationally costly process and the data flow is incredible (Xinclude data rates here from the 40Mhz streamX).
 All detections are currently reconstructed.
 However, once reconstructed the events are filtered down to those that correlated to a particular event, a large  proportion of the detected photons (Xquote average percentage of noise? or sig to noise ratioX) are noise from other collisions or the detector and electronic subsystem.

 Our desire is to reduce the number of signals that require path reconstruction by using a neural network to detect the signal, only passing these points on to the reconstruction algorithm saving the computation time spent on reconstructing the noise signals only to throw them away.
 This is critical in the efficiency of the processing pipeline as the LHC moves into its high luminosity upgrade where data rates will be further increased.

+    ### NOTE:

+    The DEEPLCEAN3D project focuses on the processing of data once digitised by the TORCH detectors electronics, to retain readbaility of this document the specifics of the detector itself and the physical significance of the data is not discussed in detail here.
+As part of this project a full physical simulation of a single TORCH module in operation in LHCb was created to generate realistic training data.
+The simulation is hosted as a standalone repository [TORCHSIM repository](https://github.com/Adillwma/LHCb_TORCH_Simulation) which focuses specifically on the detector and the process that leads to the need for DEEPCLEAN3D.
+Check it out for a complete breakdown of the TORCH detector and its opperation in the context of the LHCb experiment if you wish to fully understand the workings of TORCH and how the patterns are genrated.

 ## Table of Contents
 - [Introduction](#introduction)